At a glance: The best Drakensberg hiking trails

 The most awful part of the Tugela Falls hike is the drive to the trailhead at Sentinel Car Park.
 You should only attempt the drive yourself if you have a good 4x4 and you know what you’re doing and want to test your offroading skills.
 The road is extremely bumpy.

-There are two ways to reach Tugela Falls in the final section: through the Beacon Buttress gully, which is preferred by those who soil their merino underwear at the sight of the epic chain ladders that are so much fun.
-And then there are the chain ladders.
+There are two ways to reach Tugela Falls in the final section: through the Beacon Buttress gully—often recommended only with experienced hikers or on guided hikes—,and then there are the chain ladders—and then there are the chain ladders.

 Tugela Falls Sentinel Trail

 Beware that you’ll be up in almost 3,000 m (9,800 ft), meaning your body could start experiencing some difficulty due to the altitude.
-You’ve read up on altitude sickness, right?
+From up here, you’re standing right on top of the Amphitheatre plateau.

 Anyway, a Czech expedition (shout out to my countrymen!) re-measured Tugela Falls in 2016, ending up with an impressive number: 983 m (3,225 ft)!
 Yep, that’s more than Angel Falls’ 979 m (3,212 ft).